 7. Am I required to provide medical records for a member who was seen by a physician who has retired, died or moved?
+(Back to question list)

 Yes.
-HEDIS data collection includes medical records reviews as far back as 10 years.
+HEDIS data collection includes medical record reviews as far back as 10 years.
 Archived medical records may be required to complete data collection.
 While a provider may no longer be at your location, the member may still see a provider in your practice.

 8. Why is HEDIS important to EPH?
+(Back to question list)